dbod/GetAndCleanFinalWork/CodeBook.md

 ________________________________________________________________________________
 ## The imported data
-Imported data are saved in the project in :
+Imported raw data are saved in the archive file :

-* data/external/HumanActivityRecognitionUsingSmartphones.zip
+* `data/external/HumanActivityRecognitionUsingSmartphones.zip`

+This file must be unzipped in `data/external`.
+Then the raw data are in `data/external/UCI HAR Dataset`.

-After unzipping this file under data/external, explanations about the HAR project and its data are described in :
+The raw data of the HAR project are described in :

-* data/external/UCI HAR Dataset/README.txt : the HAR project and how are organized the data
+* `data/external/UCI HAR Dataset/README.txt` : the HAR project and how are organized the data
-* data/external/UCI HAR Dataset/features_info.txt : the different available measurements
+* `data/external/UCI HAR Dataset/features_info.txt` : the different available measurements

-The HAR data used for the project are :
+For our studies, we use those HAR data :

-* data/external/UCI HAR Dataset/activity_labels.txt : the list of the 6 different
+* `data/external/UCI HAR Dataset/activity_labels.txt` : the list of the 6 different
 activities used during the experiments
-* data/external/UCI HAR Dataset/features.txt : the list of all the features mezsured
+* `data/external/UCI HAR Dataset/features.txt` : the list of all the features mezsured
 during an experiment.
 For each feature, the corresponding column number in the measurements datasets is given
-* data/external/UCI HAR Dataset/test/X_test.txt : the list of the features for the
+* `data/external/UCI HAR Dataset/test/X_test.txt` : the list of the features for the
 experiments.
 Each row corresponds to an experiment
-* data/external/UCI HAR Dataset/test/y_test.txt : the list of the activities for
+* `data/external/UCI HAR Dataset/test/y_test.txt` : the list of the activities for
-the experiments. each row gives the id of activity and corresponds to a row in the X_test.txt
+the experiments. each row gives the id of activity and corresponds to a row in the `X_test.txt`
-* data/external/UCI HAR Dataset/train/subject_test.txt : the list of the subject doing
+* `data/external/UCI HAR Dataset/train/subject_test.txt` : the list of the subject doing
 the exepriment.
-Each row correponds to a row of X_test.txt
+Each row correponds to a row of `X_test.txt`
-* data/external/UCI HAR Dataset/train/X_train.txt : the list of the features for the
+* `data/external/UCI HAR Dataset/train/X_train.txt` : the list of the features for the
 experiments.
 Each row corresponds to an experiment
-* data/external/UCI HAR Dataset/train/y_train.txt : the list of the activities for
+* `data/external/UCI HAR Dataset/train/y_train.txt` : the list of the activities for
-the experiments. each row gives the id of activity and corresponds to a row in the X_train.txt
+the experiments. each row gives the id of activity and corresponds to a row in the `X_train.txt`
-* data/external/UCI HAR Dataset/test/subject_train.txt : the list of the subject doing
+* `data/external/UCI HAR Dataset/test/subject_train.txt` : the list of the subject doing
 the experiment.
-Each row correponds to a row of X_train.txt
+Each row correponds to a row of `X_train.txt`

-The train and test directories have also an "Inertial Signals" sub directory containing more measurments, but they are out of the scope of the project since they don't contain mean and std values.
+The train and test directories have also an `Inertial Signals` sub directory containing more measurments, but they are out of the scope of the project since they don't contain mean and std values.